 I am often accused of being overly optimistic, always looking for the silver-lining.
 I am a glass half-full person.
-Since the beginning of the pandemic, I have committed to a forward-thinking mindset.
 When I approach life from this lens, I can see more opportunities than roadblocks and it keeps my entire team moving forward.
 I also know that focus leads to results and without focus we would be like a ship floating at sea with no sail, unable to chart our course through the rocky waters.

 1. Stay focused on a plan

 Having a plan to focus on is the first step.
 Whenever we create strategic plans for our clients, we call them “living, breathing documents” because plans sometimes need to shift.
 But the focus remains on the goals.